Promote Practical and Responsible Stewardship of Digital Assets

 |Applications Accepted Starting||Tuition Fee|

-This workshop will be a three-day version, which includes all of the core sessions but does not include the class project.
+This workshop will be a five-day version, which includes all of the core sessions, the class project, and other specialized sessions.

 Dr. Nancy Y. McGovern has been a developer of the workshop series since its inception at Cornell in 2003 and continues to serve as the director and primary instructor with a team of expert instructors.

 Kari R. Smith and Courtney Mumma will be co-instructors in July 2018.

 The workshop includes interactive presentations, group discussions, exercises, individual assignments, and a keynote presentation by an international expert in digital preservation.
 Workshop attendees explore the range of components needed to develop an effective digital preservation program.
 Workshop materials include action plans for organizations to complete when participants return to their institutions.
 Action plans result in organization-specific plans that incorporate technical, financial, organizational, and policy aspects encompassing the full life cycle of digital objects.
 The workshop focuses on strategies for organizations to implement now, while research and development goes forward in creating longer-term solutions that can be incorporated into the program framework.
 Workshop curriculum is continually updated to reflect the latest community standards and practice.

 The workshop begins with the premise that you are managing digital material and therefore does not specifically cover digitization except in ensuring the quality of digitized and born digital content to be preserved.

 The workshop builds on the Digital Preservation Online Tutorial — a prerequisite for the workshop.